andiempettJISC/cdk-synthetics-patterns/README.md

     })
 ```

-This construct depends on a lambda function you need to create in the index.js of this dir structure:
+This construct depends on a lambda function you need to create. first create the below directories and an index.js file where your lambda handler and code will live.

 ```
 canary